Multarix/PrintWord-CSC1401-Assignment2/README.md

-# Print WordS | CSC1401 - Assignment2
+# Print Words | CSC1401 - Assignment2
 Prints words in an asscii 7x7 grid per letter

 Created for the University Subject CSC1401 (Foundation Programming) in 2022.